AzamiYuki/svmx-local-explanations/README.md

 xgboost>=2.0
 pytest>=7.4
 Quick Start

-# Run a minimal SVM-X experiment on the Bank dataset with a Random Forest target
+Run a small local experiment on the Bank dataset with a Random Forest target model:

 bash scripts/run_bank_rf.sh

-# Or run directly (uses synthetic demo data when real CSVs are unavailable):
+Or call the experiment runner directly:

 python -m src.svmx.experiments.run_local_explanations \
+  --dataset bank \
+  --model rf \
+  --n_samples 2000 \
+  --top_k 5 \
-    --dataset bank --model rf --n_samples 2000 --top_k 5 --seed 42
+  --seed 42 \

-The experiment script trains a black-box model, explains a single target instance with SVM-X, evaluates local fidelity, and saves a JSON results file.
+  --output_dir outputs/bank

+The script will:

+build a synthetic demo dataset,

+preprocess train/test splits,

+train a target model,

+generate a local explanation for one instance,

+compute fidelity and stability metrics,

+save results to a JSON file in outputs/....

 Evaluation Metrics
-Metric	What it measures
-Accuracy	Fraction of local samples where surrogate and black-box agree on class F1 Score	Harmonic mean of precision and recall on surrogate vs. black-box labels MSE	Mean squared error between surrogate and black-box predicted probabilities Weight variance	Mean variance of feature weights across nearby target records (stability)

-These metrics follow Section 4.1.3 of the paper.
-The target model's predictions are treated as the reference for evaluating the surrogate locally.
+Accuracy: class agreement between black-box and surrogate on local samples

+Recall: recall of surrogate predictions with respect to black-box labels

+F1: balanced fidelity score

+MSE: mean squared error between black-box and surrogate predicted probabilities

+Weight stability: mean variance of feature weights under small perturbations

+Important Implementation Notes

+The paper formulates surrogate fitting using a weighted MSE-style objective.

+This implementation uses sklearn.svm.SVC(kernel="linear") with sample_weight, which optimises a hinge-loss objective instead.

+This is a practical approximation for reproduction purposes, not an exact optimisation match.

 My Contribution

-I built this repository from scratch as a personal research project to:
+I built this repository as a reproduction-oriented research project based on the published paper.
+My work includes:

-Implement the SVM-X algorithm based on the paper's mathematical description, including the prediction-probability distance metric and exponential weighting scheme.

-Design a modular and reproducible pipeline for tabular data, covering preprocessing, sampling, surrogate fitting, and evaluation.

-Address underspecified details in the paper (e.g. handling one-hot features during perturbation, dealing with degenerate local regions) with explicit and documented implementation choices.

-Highlight practical differences between the paper's formulation (weighted MSE objective) and the sklearn-based approximation (hinge-loss SVM).

-All code, experiment scripts, and documentation are my own work.
-The paper's authors did not release official code; this implementation is based solely on the published methodology.
+implementing preprocessing and feature-stat extraction for tabular datasets,

+implementing neighbourhood generation and distance-based weighting,

+implementing the SVM-X explainer and fidelity evaluation pipeline,

+writing experiment scripts, tests, and supporting documentation.

+Limitations

+This repository does not yet reproduce the full paper benchmark.

+Baseline explainers such as LIME and LEMNA are not yet implemented here.

+Results generated by this repository should be interpreted as local reproduction experiments, not as an official replication package.

 License

-MIT — for educational and research purposes.
+MIT License.